Job and Development Guarantee programme

 Participation in the programme is voluntary but if you are involved, you must be active and adhere to the plan we agree upon.

-While you are involved in the programme, you need to participate in measures that we plan together with you.
-You need to be active and apply for jobs if we have not agreed otherwise, and you are expected to accept any jobs you are offered.
-You need to do this not only in order to try and sort out your situation, but also so as not to affect your compensation from the Social Insurance Agency.
+When you are in the programme, you need to take part in the initiatives that we plan together.
+You must be actively searching for a job and if you are offered a job, you are expected to accept it.
+You need to do this in order to try to solve your situation, but also to make sure your compensation from the Swedish Social Insurance Agency (Försäkringskassan) is not affected.

 You need to inform us of any changes, for example if you start working or studying.